Sequential Decision Making with Expert Demonstrations under Unobserved Heterogeneity: Conclusion

 \section{Conclusion}

-This work introduced the \method\ (\methodabbrv) framework, a novel empirical Bayes approach, to address the problem of sequential decision-making using expert demonstrations with unobserved heterogeneity.
-We grounded our methodology in the maximum entropy principle to infer a prior distribution from expert data that guides the learning process in both bandit settings and Markov Decision Processes (MDPs).
-Our experimental evaluations demonstrate that \methodabbrv\ effectively leverages the expert demonstrations to enhance learning efficiency under unobserved confounding without knowing the confounding level.
-Specifically, in multi-armed bandits, we illustrated through empirical analysis that the Bayesian regret incurred by \methodabbrv\ is proportional to the entropy of the optimal action, highlighting its capacity to adapt based on the informativeness of the expert data.
-Furthermore, in reinforcement learning, \methodabbrv\ showcased its superiority by achieving faster convergence towards optimal policies, as evidenced in the "Deep Sea" experiments.
-This performance advantage underscores the utility of our approach in contexts where the learner faces uncertainty and variability in task parameters, a common challenge in real-world applications from autonomous driving to personalized learning environments.
+We introduce the \method\ (\methodabbrv) framework, a novel empirical Bayes approach to address the problem of sequential decision-making using expert demonstrations with unobserved heterogeneity.
+We ground our methodology in the maximum entropy principle to infer a prior distribution from expert data that guides the learning process in different setttings, including bandits, Markov decision processes (MDPs), and partially-observed MDPs.
+Our experimental evaluations demonstrate that we can effectively leverage the expert demonstrations to enhance learning efficiency under unobserved confounding.
+In multi-armed bandits, we illustrated through empirical analysis that the Bayesian regret incurred by our method is proportional to the entropy of the optimal action, highlighting its capacity to adapt based on the informativeness of the expert data.
+Our work offers a practical framework readily applied to a broad spectrum of decision-making tasks.
+One limitation of our work is the limited set of experiments, especially the lack of experiments with human-in-the-loop.
+Future directions include extending to more complex environments and further investigating the theoretical properties of our RL algorithm.

-Our work contributes to the understanding of leveraging expert demonstrations under unobserved heterogeneity and offers a practical framework that can be readily applied to a broad spectrum of decision-making tasks.
-We provide a principled way to incorporate the wealth of information contained in expert behaviours, thus opening new avenues for research in meta-reinforcement learning.
-Future directions include extending our approach to more complex environments and further investigating our algorithm's theoretical properties, particularly in regret bounds.
-By continuing to bridge the gap between offline expert knowledge and online learning processes, we aim to pave the way for more robust, efficient, and adaptable decision-making systems.